Mitheshmalve/Elixir_Tutorials/README.md

 6. Functions

-7. Pipe Operator
+7. Keyword lists and Maps

-8. Modules
+8. Modules and Functions

-9. Mix
+9. Recursion

-10. Sigils
+10. Enumerables

-11. Comprehensions
+11. Pip Operators

-12. Strings
+12. Comprehensions

-13. Date and Time
+This repository will help you understand core concepts and develop your Elixir skills through easy-to-follow examples, such as building a game, a calculator, and performing list operations.